thomasballinger/dalsegno/readme.md

     a build system)
 * Use a better syntax for beginners - something like http://codelauren.com/
   * `=`, `->` or `<-` for assignment
-  * Lisp 2 (have to use apply for first element of a form to be dynamically evaluated) for compile-time arity checking
+  * Lisp 2 (require apply for first element of a form to be dynamically evaluated) for compile-time arity checking
   * parens after function calls